The Association for

 We provide staff development training for community perinatal health workers, nurses, and other professionals.
 We design community-based initiatives, engage and mobilize diverse stakeholders to develop wholistically-oriented programs and policies that improve maternal and child health.
 Our strategies include:

 - Developing and implementing innovative initiatives that aim to close the gap on health disparities and reach public health objectives for maternal and infant health.
-We design and deliver health education training for nurses, midwives, childbirth educators, community-based Doulas, breastfeeding peer counselors and community perinatal health workers.
+We design and deliver health education continuing education for nurses, midwives, childbirth educators, and Doulas.
+We also train and certify Breastfeeding Peer Counselors, Postpartum Doulas, and Perinatal Support Specialists, who work as Community-Based Doulas.
 Our B.I.R.T.H.
 (Birth Information for Teen Health) Mother-Mentor Program provides education, mentorship, life and leadership training and support for pregnant and parenting teens.

 - Conducting training and technical support for hospitals, clinics and community-based agencies committed to creating supportive environments for childbearing women and their families, and promoting evidence-based maternity care.

 - Provide professional consultation for independent medical providers and community clinics with Medi-Cal Comprehensive Perinatal Support Services Programs (CPSP).
 Our Health Education Consultation and Psychosocial Consultation are provided by Masters-prepared health educators (MPH) who are Certified Health Education Specialists (CHES).
 Our Psychosocial Consultants are Clinical Psychologists (Psy.D.) , with expertise in maternity and prenatal care.
 Our services include CPSP protocol development and review, chart audit, convening multidiscliplinary care coordination, in-service training for Comprehensive Perinatal Health Workers (CPHWs) and Prenatal Clinicians and more.

-- Conduct trainings for prenatal program staff, doulas, community health workers, perinatal case managers and nurses.
-Our courses include: Breastfeeding Peer Counseling Training and Certification Program, Perinatal Support Specialist Training and Certification Program, Childbirth Education for Maternal-Infant Health Workers, Postpartum Doula Training and Certification Program, and other half day and full day seminars.
+- Conduct continuing professional education trainings for prenatal program staff, doulas, community health workers, perinatal case managers and nurses.
+Our training and certification courses include: Breastfeeding Peer Counseling Training and Certification Program, Perinatal Support Specialist Training and Certification Program, Childbirth Education for Maternal-Infant Health Workers, Postpartum Doula Training and Certification Program, and other half day and full day seminars.

 - Invite maternity care providers to embrace our philosophy of care: a “self-growth”approach to pregnancy and childbirth, recognizing the profundity of childbirth and its ability to transform mothers, fathers, birthworkers and society.